DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 She, who is his childhood friend and colleague, takes a step further.

-"Kay...
+"Kai...
 What if I..." - and in that moment...

 Jeanne's body started to become distorted.

 "Jeanne!?"

 "Eh?
-Kay, what is it?"
+Kai, what is it?"

 Like it is been only her reflection in water that got distorted, she replied as if nothing happened.
 But she wasn't the only one.
-Everything before Kay's eyes started to change.
+Everything before Kai's eyes started to change.
 Surrounding him buildings, trees and bystanders, all started to distort and twist.
 Sudden wind followed it.
 Storm of black particles started around him.